-Development of a rational route for the movement of vehicles.
+Development of a rational route for vehicles.
 Calculation of logistics costs for transport

 Lending 12.05.2020